Xetibo/ReSet-Doc/sections/appendix/user_tests.typ

   "Rearranging the monitors with the mouse and applying the configuration results in the chosen arrangement being applied to the monitors.", [
     The participants that had a multi-monitor setup were mostly able to rearrange their monitors.
 One participant didn't notice that the monitors could be dragged.
+Another mentioned that dragging and dropping needs to be too precise.
   ],
   [
     - Snapping of monitors could be more lenient